-- 1. Relevance of the arguments for the importance of research and the particular research question in the applied context. - 2.
-Comprehensiveness and synthesis of relevant theory and previous research in the applied context. - 3.
-Critical approach to relevant previous research, identifying strengths and weaknesses and gaps filled by the thesis research. - 4.
-Logical organization of theory and previous research with respect to the research question. - 5.
-Appropriateness of data and methods in the applied context. - 6.
-Clear and comprehensive description of data and research methods. - 7.
-Clear and comprehensive presentation of results. - 8.
-Interpretation of results in relation to previous theory and research in the applied context. - 9.
+- 1. Contribution of the research to basic theoretical and empirical debates - 2.
+Comprehensiveness and synthesis of relevant theory and previous research in the scientific literature - 3.
+Critical approach to relevant previous research, identifying strengths and weaknesses and gaps filled by the thesis research - 4.
+Logical organization of theory and previous research leading to the research question - 5.
+Appropriateness of data and methods in a basic research context, and discussion of strengths and weaknesses - 6.
+Clear and comprehensive description of data and research methods - 7.
+Clear and comprehensive presentation of results - 8.
+Interpretation of results in relation to previous theory and research - 9.
 The oral defense (incl. presentation) of the thesis at a thesis seminar.